trilitech/tezos-developer-docs/docs/using/staking.md

 1. After a delay of about 10 days, the tez are unfrozen in their account and the user can use that tez as usual.

-Here are a few other things to know about staking as a Tezos user:
+Here are a few other things to know about delegating and staking as a Tezos user:

 - A Tezos account can have only one delegate at a time.
 For this reason, an account can stake with only one baker at a time.